OpenTTD/OpenTTD/readme.txt

 7.0) Compiling:
 ---- ----------
 Windows:
-  You need Microsoft Visual Studio 6 or .NET.
+  You need Microsoft Visual Studio .NET.
 Open the project file and it should build automatically.
 In case you want to build with SDL support you need to add WITH_SDL to the project settings.
   PNG (WITH_PNG) and ZLIB (WITH_ZLIB) support is enabled by default.
 For these